 - Beets: Act as natural blood cleansers, helping detoxify the blood of heavy metals and waste due to a compound that forms Glutathione.
 This master antioxidant is essential to help the detoxification pathways in the liver run efficiently.

-- Watercress: Is extremely nutrient dense food that is high in Vitamins A, C, E, K and B, Manganese and Omega 3 fatty acids which we must get thorough our diet.
+- Watercress: Is extremely nutrient-dense food that is high in Vitamins A, C, E, K and B, Manganese and Omega 3 fatty acids which we must get through our diet.

 - Asparagus: Is a prebiotic food, which means it acts as food for the probiotic bacteria to eat.